Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Experiential Evaluation

-As the MPS \cite{makransky2017development} provides both an overall score and sub-scores for physical, social, and self-presence, our analysis was able to capture the impact of physicality conditions across all aspects of presence.
-This structure enabled a more comprehensive evaluation, addressing not only general presence but also its underlying dimensions.
+As the Multimodal Presence Scale (MPS) \cite{makransky2017development} provides both an overall presence score and sub-scores for physical, social, and self-presence, our analysis captures the effects of physicality across multiple dimensions of presence.
+This structure enables a more nuanced evaluation of how different levels of physical rendering influence not only overall presence, but also its constituent components.